speedata/einvoice/Readme.md

 **Work in progress**

-This library will be used to read, write and verify electronic invoices which conform to the EN 16931 standard.
+This library will be used to read, write and verify electronic invoices (XML) which conform to the EN 16931 standard.

 ## Installation